Health and Well Being

 A horse that is an easy keeper, or air fern, often has underlying circumstances that need Veterinary monitoring and maintenance.

-Watch out for these skin ailments in winter - you may have to dig deep on your horse under all of that coat!
+Watch out for these skin ailments in winter – you may have to dig deep on your horse under all of that coat only to discover rain rot or other bacterial infection.

 The similarities and differences between soaking and steaming hay for your horse.
 And do you even need to do it?